BSN to DNP Programs

 How Much Money Will I Earn as a DNP?

-Earning an advanced nursing degree leads to careers that have high levels of responsibility, autonomy, and leadership.
+Earning an advanced nursing degree leads to careers with high responsibility, autonomy, and leadership levels.
 Luckily, these important roles come with higher paychecks as well.
-The following are some salary statistics for different DNP roles:
+The following are some salary statistics for different DNP roles (as of April 2024):

-For all areas of DNP nursing, experience, location, and education affect salary.
-Many of these roles are filled by MSN prepared nurses making the DNP prepared nurse the nurse with more education, and usually a higher salary.
+Experience, location, and education affect salary for all areas of DNP nursing.
+Many of these roles are filled by MSN-prepared nurses, making the DNP-prepared nurse the nurse with more education and usually a higher salary.

 Helpful Links